 someone with disabilities, Vessel’s destiny was realized when CAW

 came calling.
-Carrie and Tracy originally didn’t like the name Vessel,
+Tracy originally didn’t like the name Vessel,

-but when this opportunity came up, they knew the name was the right
+but when this opportunity came up, she knew the name was the right

 fit.
 Vessel’s name, her demeanor, her drive, and her desire to please all